sharifmshaker/flux-multitenant-demo/README.md

 * a namespace `{{tenantns}}` for the tenant, with a `tenant-name={{tenantname}}` label
 * a `ConfigMap` named `tenant-vars` in that namespace, with a single key `PER_TENANT_SUBST: This tenant name is "{{tenantname}}"`
+* a `ServiceAccount` and `RoleBinding` giving the flux kustomize controller access to the namespace when applying Kustomization resources under that namespace
 * a fluxcd `Kustomization` resource in that namespace that defines where to get the sources, how to transform them etc